 After 2 years of practice, she knew her heart was in prosthetic patient care and in March 2017, Rachel rejoined the Independence team.
 As a Clinical Prosthetic Liaison Rachel brings her previous knowledge and new experiences to continue to help patients on their journey.
 Rachel has a true passion for helping others; interacting with patients, practitioners, physicians and physical therapists daily, continuing to learn and grow in the field of prosthetics.
 She finds that following the process from start to finish is very rewarding, with a positive patient outcome and experience always being the main goal.
 Outside of work, Rachel enjoys time with her family and friends.
 She loves going to the beach, traveling, going on bike rides and working out.
 Her favorite down time activity is snuggling with her pup Allie.

-Stephen has worked in the Prosthetics and Orthotics field for more than 21 years, since losing his leg in a bike accident.
-Stephen holds a Certified Fitter – Orthotics (CFO) certification with the ABC.
+Stephen has worked in the Prosthetics and Orthotics field for more than 29 years, since losing his leg in a bike accident.

 Stephen works hard to encourage and guide fellow amputees through what can be a very frustrating process to obtain the right fit that will allow the patient to live life to the fullest.
 For him, the best part of his job is being able to instill confidence and hope in the patients he meets.
 He also has done volunteer work for countless non-profit organizations, including the Shriners Hospital in Philadelphia, the Hospital for Special Surgeries in New York, A.S.P.I.R.E.
 Learning Organizations and as a patient demonstrator for Advanced C-Leg courses.